All Nightmare Long: Video origin

 Initially, in a video on the website Metclub.com, Kirk Hammett explained the origins of the video.
 He claimed to have bought the film from a fan for $5 in Russia and soon forgot about it.
 After digging it up and watching the animated film, he said that he was fascinated by it, researched about its background, and asked a friend's Russian girlfriend to translate parts of it.
 Following this, Hammett had supposedly been trying to incorporate the film into one of the band's music videos.
 However, as it was later revealed, Hammett's story was a fake to produce hype about the video: the film was not made in Russia and Hammett did not actually buy it there.
 Rather, as the video's director Roboshobo stated in an interview, the live action segments (including the ending) were specially shot to look like excerpts of old Russian documentary footage.
 The video bears similarities to the underground documentary Experiments in the Revival of Organisms, where animal experimentation to produce life extension is depicted.
 The subtitles and everything else included in the video are part of its concept.
 The word "Тунгусский" ("Tunguska") appears several times with different typos ("тунгузский", "тунзский", "тчнгзский").

 Lyrical meaning

 In an interview, James Hetfield commented on the song's lyrical meaning:

 "I like to keep it as vague as possible, so it can plug into your life.
 It almost didn't make it.
 The chorus is a leftover from St. Anger.
 It was an attempt to get back to the H. P. Lovecraft mythos with Thing That Should Not Be, Call of Ktulu.[sic]
-This was about the Hounds of Tindalos, which was another crazy mindfuck about these wolves that hunt through their nightmares and the only way you can get away from them is stay within angles.
+This was about the Hounds of Tindalos, which was another crazy mindfuck about these wolves that hunt through their nightmares and the only way you can get away from them is stay with angels.
 You can't even escape through sleep."